nanoapi-io/napi/README.md

 This project is in the early stages of development.
 We are actively working on the project and will be releasing new features and improvements regularly, which may include a rewrite into a more efficient and generic language like Rust or Go.
 Please check our issues and project board for more information, and don't for.

-- [x] Support for NodeJS/Typescript and ExpressJS
+- [x] Limited support for NodeJS/Typescript (no require or dynamic imports, no decorators)
 - [x] Simple UI
+- [x] Support NodeJS require and dynamic imports
-- [ ] NestJS support
+- [ ] Full support for NodeJS/Typescript
 - [ ] Python support with Flask
 - [ ] Django support
 - [ ] Full python support